rmatzke1/csca-5028-final-project/GCP.md

 #### General Settings

-- Container image URL: Select the data-analyzer image with "latest" tag, then remove the tag from the URL
+- Container image URL: Select the `data-analyzer` image with `latest` tag from the `docker-dev` repository, then remove the tag from the URL
 - Job name: `data-analyzer-dev`
 - Number of tasks: 5